Veereshamaragatti/ML-Hackethon/README.md

 git clone https://github.com/Veereshamaragatti/ML-Hackethon.git
 cd ML-Hackethon
 Install Dependencies:
 It is recommended to create a virtual environment first.
 Then, install the required packages.
+You can create a requirements.txt file with the list above and run:

 Bash

 pip install -r requirements.txt
-(You may need to create a requirements.txt file from the libraries listed above).

 Ensure Data is in Place:
-Make sure the Set3_Sentiment dataset (or your custom data) is placed in the correct directory structure as expected by the notebook.
+Make sure the Set3_Sentiment dataset is placed in the correct directory structure as expected by the notebook (e.g., Set3_Sentiment/train/, Set3_Sentiment/test/).

 Execute the Notebook:
 Open and run the ml hakethon.ipynb notebook in a Jupyter environment.